 Under Federal student aid regulations, an allowance for the cost of the Harvard University Student Health Program may be included in the student’s budget only for students who enroll in the HUSHP plan.
-For students who waive this coverage, the allowance will not be given and the total student budget will be reduced by the amount of the HUSHP fee.
+For students who waive this coverage, the allowance will not be given and the total student budget (and maximum level of financial aid eligibility) will be reduced by the amount of the HUSHP fee.
 Students may request upon appeal to have the documented cost of an alternate health insurance plan for which the student pays added to the student’s budget.

 Married Students and Students with Dependents

 Harvard Law School does not have a separate budget for married students or for single students with dependants.
 The same standard budget is used for all students.
 However, married students and students with dependents are afforded higher living allowances against income in the calculation of their student contribution from income.
 For more detailed information see the section Married Students and Students with Dependents.